Our Peppermint Cookies have a candy cane crunch! Top them with peppermint buttercream and crushed candy canes, or turn them into whoopie pies!

-When forming the cookie dough balls, I always use a cookie dough scoop and for this recipe, I used a one-tablespoon sized scoop.
-Use a dough scoop gives you evenly sized cookies which makes them bake evenly and they fit into storage containers better when they are the same size.
+Use a #40 dough scoop (about two tablespoons) to scoop the cookie dough.
+Using a dough scoop makes evenly sized cookies, which helps them bake evenly, and they fit into storage containers better when they are the same size.

 Step Eight: Bake

 Another tip is to cover your baking sheets with parchment paper.
-The parchment paper prevents the cookies from sticking to the pan and less scrubbing when you are done baking.
+The parchment paper prevents the cookies from sticking to the pan, and there is less scrubbing when you are done baking.

 Before using the baking sheet for the next batch of cookies, allow the baking sheet to cool.
 Starting with the pan at the same temperature for each batch makes for evenly baked cookies.